top of page

 Colonies

 Managing feral cat colonies offers several benefits.
 First, population control is achieved through neutering, which gradually reduces the number of stray cats in the community.
 Additionally, regular veterinary care provided by TNR (Trap-Neuter-Release) programs significantly improves the overall health and well-being of feral cats.
-Lastly, a well-managed colony is less likely to create conflicts with humans, reducing nuisance issues for neighbors.
+Lastly, a well-managed colony is less likely to create conflicts with humans, reducing nuisance issues for neighbours.

 If you can help us to help support the colonies, We invite you to visit our 'Help us today page' to learn more about how you can make a difference.
 Your contributions can help us provide essential resources and support to those in need.
 Together, we can create a positive impact!